🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 By its very definition, it’s nearly impossible to predict a specific black swan event.
 This makes it hard to prepare for black swans as you would for other investment risks.

-• Be pragmatic.
-Investors are better off knowing unanticipated bogeymen do exist and can arrive on their doorstep at any time.
+• Try to develop a pragmatic mindset.
+Investors are better off knowing unanticipated negative events do exist and could arrive on their doorstep at any time.
 Keep in mind the possibility of black swans and consider building an expectation of stock volatility into your overall portfolio-management strategy.

-• Don’t get bogged down by long-term forecasts.
-Don’t rely solely on expert predictions or far-off investment outlooks, since unexpected events, including black swans can happen at any time and it’s normal for markets to fluctuate.
-Instead, consider building a more conservative element into your investment portfolio, one that relies more on protecting your assets, so you’re not tempted to make rash moves during a black swan event.
-Have a candid conversation with your financial advisor about how proper diversification can help build a portfolio that balances the need for performance with the need for protection.
+• Try to avoid getting bogged down by long-term forecasts.
+Relying solely on expert predictions or far-off investment outlooks can be overwhelming, since unexpected events, including black swans can happen at any time and it’s normal for markets to fluctuate.
+Instead, some investors consider building a more conservative element into their investment portfolio, one that relies more on protecting assets, helping curb a potential desire to make rash moves during a black swan event.
+Have a candid conversation with your financial advisor, or educate yourself if you don’t have a financial advisor, about how proper diversification may help build a portfolio that balances the need for performance with the need for protection.

 • Don’t panic when a black swan event happens.
 As tempting as it might be to try to get out of a market during a black swan event and get back in when it fades away, resist the urge to engage in market timing.